 Momentum matters, but don’t be surprised if your anti-debt resolve wavers a little now and then.

 Think about the last diet or exercise regimen you tried.
-At first you felt confident and strong, and happy to be taking charge of your health.
+At first, you felt confident, strong and happy to be taking charge of your health.
 After a while, though, you really wanted to sleep in or to go out for burgers and fries.

 That’s natural.
-It’s also fatal, if you want to make any kind of progress.
-If you want this to be the year you really do take charge of your money, remember two things:
+It’s also fatal to any kind of progress.
+If you want this to be the year you take charge of your money, remember two things:

 - You didn’t get into debt overnight.

-Wishing you hadn’t spent all that money doesn’t do you much good.
+Try not to wallow in regret.
+Wishing you hadn’t spent all that money doesn’t do much good.
 Instead, focus on the progress you make.
 Snowball those debts.
 Write their obits.
 And stay away from the Marlboros.

-Share your current financial goals in the comments below or on our Facebook page.
+Share your financial goals and resolutions by posting a comment below or on our Facebook page.